 Your feelings about your child’s diagnosis: what to expect

 Every parent is different.
-But after a diagnosis of disability or autism spectrum disorder (ASD), it’s very common for parents to feel confused and overwhelmed, shocked, disbelieving, numb, worried – or a combination of all these things.
+But after a diagnosis of disability or autism spectrum disorder (ASD), it’s very common for parents to feel confused, overwhelmed, shocked, disbelieving, numb, worried – or a combination of all these things.

 There’s no ‘right’ way to feel.
 You can’t prevent your feelings, and you shouldn’t try.
 Dealing with your feelings is part of coming to terms with the diagnosis and moving on with your life, your child’s life and your family’s life.